Baker warns upcoming days ‘will be difficult’ as Mass. continues to see ‘extremely high levels’ of coronavirus

 Since Friday, April 10, there has been an average of 1,500 new cases reported each day.

-More than 250 of the state’s 756 virus-related deaths have also been reported in the last three days.
+More than 340 of the state’s 844 virus-related deaths have also been reported in the last four days.

 Secretary of Health and Human Services Marylou Sudders explained Massachusetts is still in the “eye of the storm” and that the full impact of coronavirus won’t be known until next week.